 Finally, if you’re creating a caloric deficit by eating fewer calories than you burn each day (like you should be doing), your body is in a catabolic state – meaning, it will be burning its own tissues for energy.

 That’s great!
 That’s what we want – if the tissue its burning is FAT.
 Problem is, the body doesn’t discriminate – it’ll burn protein just as readily as fat, and you’ll start to lose whatever muscle you already have.

-And the only way you can avoid this process is if you strength train.
-By strength training, you’re telling your body, “Hey, don’t touch the muscles, they’re good and necessary.”
+And the only way you can avoid this process is with weight training.
+By weight training, you’re telling your body, “Hey, don’t touch the muscles, they’re good and necessary.”

-By strength training, your body will avoid using protein (muscle) and burn body fat to make up its energy deficit.
+By weight training, your body will avoid using protein (muscle) and burn body fat to make up its energy deficit.